Fair Trading Act: Protections against misleading or unfair trading

 Unfair terms in standard form consumer contracts

 In general, a “standard form” consumer contract is one that a business has prepared in advance for all its contracts of that type.
-Using such a form gives the business all or most of the bargaining power, so that there’s no negotiation between the two sides about the contract’s terms.
+Using a standard form gives the business all or most of the bargaining power, because there’s no chance to negotiate about the terms of the contract.

 The Commerce Commission can apply to the courts for a declaration that a particular term in a standard form consumer contract is unfair.
 After the court has decided that a term is unfair, no business can include the term in a standard form contract or enforce it.